-For hubby and I, there is one tropical drink that we both absolutely love: The Lava Flow.
+For my husband and me, there is one tropical drink that we both absolutely love: The Lava Flow.
 It’s like a strawberry shake, with a little coconut and banana whipped in, plus rum.
 Since my hubby’s favorite thing is ice cream and his fave flavor is strawberry, this cocktail is easy for him to give in to.
 Be careful, you think you’re just drinking a strawberry shake and so after 2 or 3, you may fall flat on your face from the rum that is extremely well hidden!
 You can also make this a VIRGIN Lava Flow without any alcohol and still have a great summer beverage!

-1 oz. coconut syrup
+- 1 oz. coconut syrup

-2 ozs. pineapple juice
+- 2 ozs. pineapple juice

-2 ozs. light rum
+- 2 ozs. light rum

-Splash vanilla ice milk (or ice cream)
+- Splash vanilla ice milk (or ice cream)

 - 1/2 cup ice

-(1/2 a banana, optional)
+- (1/2 a banana, optional)

-1 1/2 ozs. strawberry puree (we like another ounce added for more strawberry-ness!)
+- 1 1/2 ozs. strawberry puree (we like another ounce added for more strawberry-ness!)